About the Injury Prevention and Control Program

 Mission and Strategies

 The mission of the Injury Prevention and Control Program (IPCP) is to reduce the rates of injuries at home, at school, in the community, on the road, and at play, and to improve emergency medical services for children.
 The program covers unintentional injury.
 We analyze and use data to inform the development of injury prevention policies and programming.
-Our work involves providing technical expertise to communities, professional groups, and individuals by offering training and health education; data collection, analysis, and reports; coalition and task force leadership; program development assistance; and public information materials, and providing leadership to injury prevention coalitions and advisory groups.
+Our work involves providing technical expertise to communities, professional groups, and individuals through trainings and health education; disseminating reports and public information materials, and providing leadership to injury prevention coalitions and advisory groups.

 The Injury Prevention and Control Program is one of the oldest and most comprehensive injury prevention programs located within a state health department.
 Formerly known as the Statewide Comprehensive Injury Prevention Program (SCIPP), the IPCP was established at the Massachusetts Department of Public Health in 1979.
 The IPCP has a longstanding collaborative relationship with many partners including public and private agencies, product manufacturers, the media, policymakers, health care providers, researchers, educators, law enforcement, fire safety personnel, advocates, survivors, private citizens, and other stakeholders.